trinwin/leetcode-challenge/README.md

 1. Use Counter

-2. Learn to convert char to ASCII Code
+2. Learn to convert char to ASCII Code using ord()

 3. Quicken algorithm by reducing the number of loop through array using Sliding Window